nemuru-eng/checkout-js-example/01-using_checkout_session/README.md

 ## Step 2: Create a Checkout Session

-To create a checkout session, you will need to make a server-side request to Nemuru's API.
+To create a Checkout Session, you will need to make a server-side request to Nemuru's API.
 Check the `server.js` example of how you can do this using Node.js and Express.

-Once the Checkout Session is created, you will receive a `clientSecret` that you will use to mount the checkout session component in your website.
+Once the Checkout Session is created, you will receive a `clientSecret` that you will use to mount the Checkout Session Component in your website.

-## Step 3: Mount the Checkout Session component
+## Step 3: Mount the Checkout Session Component

-After creating the checkout session, you can mount the checkout session component in your website.
+After creating the Checkout Session, you can mount the Checkout Session Component in your website.
 Check the `public/index.html` example of how you can do this.

 ```html
 <div id="checkout-session"></div>